WithoutHaste/WithoutHaste.DataFiles/documentation/WithoutHaste.DataFiles.Excel.ExcelPackageHelper.md

 Searches first row for a particular value.

 **Returns:**
-Character name of the header&#96;s column, or null.
+Character name of the header's column, or null.
 Example: "A", "Z", "AA".

 **Exceptions:**
 * **[ArgumentException](https://docs.microsoft.com/en-us/dotnet/api/system.argumentexception)**: Worksheet cannot be null.